ossf/osv-schema/docs/schema.md

 - 2023-02-21 Released version 1.4.0.
 Added per package `severity` and credit types.
 - 2023-04-26 Released version 1.5.0.
 Added new reference types.
+- 2023-08-11 Released version 1.6.0.
+Several new databases and clarified definitions of `aliases` and `related`.

 ## Status - 2021-04-07